BYUCS452F2020/white_chapel_helper/Schema_Proposal.md

     * Foreign Key: Node and Turn_Investigated reference Possible_Locations

 ## Jack_Moves
 This table contains a row for each of Jack’s moves.
 Each row contains the turn number and whether he used a special movement ability.
 For example, Jack could use an alley to move many nodes away from his current node.
-Move_Type will be an enumerated list containing `Normal`, `Carriage`, and `Alley`
+Move_Type will be an enumerated list containing `Normal`, `Carriage`, and `Alley`.
+Destination Node will be the node that Jack actually ends his turn on.

-  - Jack_Moves(*Turn*, Move_Type )
+  - Jack_Moves(*Turn*, Move_Type, Destination_Node )
     * Foreign Key:  Turn reference Investigations
+    * Foreign Key: Destination_Node references Connections.From_Node

 ## Possible_Locations
 This table is of direct interest to the constables.
 It contains a row for each of Jack’s possible node locations for each turn.
 For example,